 Alaskan Halibut: Nutrition, Taste, and Sustainability

 Our name might be Alaskan Salmon Company, but we’re lucky to have many types of sustainable seafood found in our beautiful waters.
-That’s why we’d like to answer this question: is halibut sustainable?
-This article will take a look at this type of flatfish and why it’s definitely considered sustainable seafood.
+In this article, we will delve into the nutritional profile of Alaskan halibut, discuss its taste and flavor, and answer this question: is halibut sustainable?

 Introduction to Alaskan Halibut